Tinkerforge/doc/en/source/Software/API_Bindings.rst

 operating systems (Windows and POSIX systems, such as Linux and Mac OS, etc.).

-As an example we will compile the Stepper Brick configuration example with gcc on Windows and Linux.
+As an example we will compile the Stepper Brick configuration example with GCC on Windows and Linux.
-For that we have to copy the IP connection and the Stepper Brick bindings (``ip_connection.h``, ``ip_connection.c``, ``brick_stepper.c`` and ``brick_stepper.h``) from the ``bindings/`` folder as well as the ``example_configuration.c`` from the ``examples/brick/stepper/`` folder into our
+For that we have to copy the IP Connection and the Stepper Brick bindings (``ip_connection.h``, ``ip_connection.c``, ``brick_stepper.c`` and ``brick_stepper.h``) from the ``bindings/`` folder as well as the ``example_configuration.c`` from the ``examples/brick/stepper/`` folder into our